alicevision/meshroom-manual/source/node-reference/nodes/KeyframeSelection.rst

 Note: At the moment, KeyframeSelection can not be used as input for CameraInit.
 To automatically add extracted frames to your project you can copy the output folder path of KeyframeExtraction and set it as the Live Reconsturuction Image Folder Path.
 Then start watching the folder and execute the graph.
 ``https://github.com/alicevision/meshroom/issues/232``
+Known supported file types: .mp4. ffmpeg can be used for video file conversion.

 MR version 2020.x